lruijin/ABC_mutation-rate/code_rev/README.md

 * ABC_mu2a: GPS-ABC estimator based on the assumption of piece-wise constant mutation rate and differential growth between mutants and normal cells.
 * simulation2: apply GPS-ABC estimator defined in `ABC_mu2a` on a simulated dataset.

-To replicate the results in Simulation Study 2, the following functions are used:
+To run 100 replicates and reproduce the results in Simulation Study 2, the following functions are used:
 * simulation2_server: a function to run one replicate in simulation study 1 using GPS-ABC estimator.
 * post/init_2a.mat: initial training samples for fitting GP surrogate model.
 *Note*: The detailed model specifications are described as comments in the script.